lucasctnh/sub-treasure-hunter/README.md

 `dist/bundle.min.js` along with any other assets you project depended.

 If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.
+In my case, I'm using Firebase to deploy it.